LaxarJS/laxar-tooling/README.md

 This library serves as a central point to codify build-time knowledge of LaxarJS applications.
 Use it to add LaxarJS support to your build tool.

-Currently `laxar-tooling` serves three main purposes:
+Currently `laxar-tooling` serves four main purposes:

 - [`artifactCollector`][artifactCollector]: collect a list of artifacts (pages, layouts, themes, widgets, controls) plus meta-information starting from the application's flow(s)